ibrahimramadan1/Multimedia/README.md

 # Multimedia
-These are 5 assignments of multimedia course made by java to implement different compression techniques
+These are 5 java programs to implement different compression techniques

 1st : implementation of lz78 technique
 2nd: implementation of arithmetic technique